desmosinc/policies/ca-privacy-rights.md

 # California Privacy Rights Statement

-This California Privacy Rights Statement (this “**Statement**”) explains how Desmos, Inc. ("**Desmos**," "**we**," "**us**," or "**our**") collect, use, and share Personal Information of California residents in our capacity as a “business” under the California Consumer Privacy Act of 2018 (CCPA).
-This Statement also explains California residents’ rights under the CCPA and California Civil Code section 1798.83 (the "**Shine the Light law**”).
+This California Privacy Rights Statement (this **“Statement”**) explains how Desmos Studio PBC (**“Desmos”**, **“we”**, **“us”**, and **“our”**) collect, use, and share Personal Information of California residents in our capacity as a “business” under the California Consumer Privacy Act of 2018 (CCPA).
+This Statement also explains California residents’ rights under the CCPA, CPRA and California Civil Code section 1798.83 (the **“Shine the Light law”**).

 ## Scope

-For purposes of this Statement, unless a different definition is noted, "Personal Information" has the definition given in the CCPA.
+For purposes of this Statement, unless a different definition is noted, “Personal Information” has the definition given in the CCPA.
 However, this Statement does not apply to:

-- Information exempted from the scope of the CCPA;
+- Information exempted from the scope of the CCPA and CPRA; or
-- Personal Information we collect from individuals acting in their capacities as representatives of organizations solely in the context of conducting due diligence regarding, or providing or receiving a product or service to or from, such organizations; or
-- Personal Information we collect, use, and share on behalf of our customers (including Schools) as a "service provider" under the CCPA for purposes of providing our services to them.
+- Personal Information we collect, use, and share on behalf of our customers (including Schools) as a “service provider” under the CCPA for purposes of providing our services to them.

 ## Your California Privacy Rights under the CCPA